DoctorBlobs/SlimeVR-Motherboard-BMI160/README.md

  - (Optional) 180k ohm Battery Sense Resistor
  - (Optional) 1N5817 Charge Diodes

+## Case Assembly and STL

 3D printable cases for the SlimeVR Trackers are included in this repo.
-They require no supports and no hardware to put together.
-See the STL Files and Description below
+For printing this it's reccomended to use supports everywhere and have 20mm with 15% infil.

+The Case consists of:
+- The Main Case
+- The Extention Case
+- Supports for the Main Case to hold up the PCB

 ## PCB Files

 All PCB files are included in this repo in the KiCAD Schematic Folder.
 Please feel free to modify them as you see fit.
 KiCAD was use to create this project which is a free and opensource tool to create PCB's.